rault/rails-backbone-example/README.md

 If I spent any more time on this I'd be getting off track.
 My goal was to spend just long enough that you start to intuitively understand what is actually being built.
 You really need the ability to conceptualize the domain process if you are to model it in code no matter what you are building.

-With the models out of the way you'll need to create the database and run the migrations.
+With the models out of the way you'll need to create the database and run the migrationsa, which we didn't need to create because we used a rails genrerator.

 > bundle exec rake db:create